Are There Benefits to Lotus Births?

 What Are the Benefits of a Lotus Birth?

 While research supports the benefits of delayed cord clamping, data on lotus birth benefits is limited to anecdotal research and small case studies.
 Proponents of lotus birth believe the practice might lower the risk of infections since it doesn’t cause injury to the umbilical cord.
-However, because the placenta is dead, lotus birth can also increase the risk of infection.
+However, because the placenta is dead, a lotus birth can also increase the risk of infection.

 - A less-invasive transition for the baby from the womb to the world